 <install_root>\dm.
 In this folder, Designer generates a subfolder for each catalog.
 For example, if you run the Logi Report sample report, Designer creates a folder "SampleReports" in

 <install_root>\dm.
-In addition, Designer creates a file with a .dmt extension corresponding to the query in the subfolder to store the run history information.
+In addition, Designer creates a file with a .dmt extension corresponding to the query in the subfolder to store the running information.

 To change the Data Manager information output location (the default is